rerun/rerun/README.md

 To list the set of supported log levels use the `levels` action:

-    $ rerun_log levels
+    rerun_log levels
     debug info warn error fatal

-To find out the currently set level use the `level` action:
+To find out the currently set log level use the `level` action:

     rerun_log level
     info